 Certain Town employees are represented by three bargaining units, with the balance governed by Town Board rules and regulations.
-The Civil Service Employees Association, Inc. has an unsettled contract and is in negotiations as of December 31, 2016.
-The Teamsters Local 264 (Highway, Drainage, and Water Departments) and the Teamsters Local 264 (Police Department) have negotiated contracts in place through December 31, 2016 and December 31, 2017, respectively.
+The Civil Service Employees Association, Inc., The Teamsters Local 264 (Highway, Drainage, and Water Departments) and the Teamsters Local 264 (Police Department) have negotiated contracts in place through December 31, 2018, December 31, 2020 and December 31, 2017, respectively.